 Septic Systems in Minnesota

 Septic is the default off-grid sewage treatment system in MN.
-Even if you use an alternative system like a compost toilet, your home will probably still be required to use septic.
+Even if you use an alternative system like a compost toilet, your home will probably still need septic.
 The State requires septic systems to be pumped every three years by a licensed pumper.

 How Much Does a Septic System Cost in MN?

 An EPA report put the cost of septic in MN at $4,000 for a gravity trench system and $6,500 to $12,000 for mound systems with pumps.
-Other accounts put the cost of mound systems at $12,000 to $15,000.
-If soil conditions make drainage difficult and special pretreatment systems are needed, the costs can be even higher.
+Other accounts put the price of mound systems at $12,000 to $15,000.
+The costs can be even higher if soil conditions make drainage difficult and special pretreatment systems are needed.

-Because of how expensive it can be to install septic in Minnesota (especially near the shore or in wetlands), you should meet with a septic expert before buying any property.
-The government does have grants and loans for low-income residents to fix failing septic systems, but this financial aid is only available for existing septic and not new construction.
+You should meet with a septic expert before buying any property because of how expensive it can be to install septic in Minnesota (especially near the shore or in wetlands).
+The government has grants and loans for low-income residents to fix failing septic systems, but this financial aid is only available for existing septic, not new construction.

 Can I Build My Own Septic System in MN?

 Under Minnesota state law, all subsurface sewage treatment systems (SSTS) must be designed and constructed by a licensed individual.
 Getting licensed requires training, exams, related experience, continuing education, and renewal every three years.
-Because the licensing process is so stringent, it doesn’t make sense to get licensed just to work on your own septic system.
+Because the licensing process is so stringent, getting licensed to work on your septic system doesn’t make sense.

 Compost Toilets and Other Alternative Toilets

 Alternative toilets are legal in Minnesota, including composting, incinerating, biological, recirculating, and holding toilets.
 In areas with soil unsuitable for conventional septic systems, these alternative toilets are even required as a pretreatment method.
-If your home has running water though, you’ll need septic in addition to your alternative toilet.
+If your home has running water, you’ll need septic in addition to your alternative toilet.

-The law does not set any specifications for composting toilets, which means you have some more flexibility in choosing your system.
-However, without specific regulations, it means that it is ultimately up to the local county whether they want to issue a permit for your system.
-Composting toilets are becoming more popular but don’t be surprised if your permit application is denied anyway.
+The law does not set any specifications for composting toilets, which means you have more flexibility in choosing your system.
+However, without specific regulations, it is ultimately up to the local county whether they want to issue a permit for your system.
+Composting toilets are becoming more popular, but don’t be surprised if your permit application is denied anyway.

 Also Read: